cromemcos/public/README.md

 With that said enjoy.

-INTRUCTIONS TO JOIN THIS GIRHUB
+INSTRUCTIONS TO JOIN THIS GITHUB of Cromemco Files

 - First become a member of the Cromemco Google Group